magento/devdocs/guides/v2.3/graphql/search-pagination.md

 The following sample query returns a list of products that meets the following criteria:

-* The product name or product description contains the string `Messenger` (which causes it to be available for full text searches).
+* The product name, product description, or related field contains the string `Messenger` (which causes it to be available for full text searches).
 * The SKU begins with `24-MB`
 * The price is less than $50.